I am a teacher.

 I am a teacher with trauma, teaching students with trauma.
 We both need compassion.

 ** Melanie Lopez learns about herself through writing and teaching.
 She holds a Bachelor’s in Elementary Education and spends her days finding the most effective ways to communicate with young people.
 Her nights are spent navigating life with four teens.
-She lives with her husband in Missouri.
-Her extra-curricular are discovering nature and creating art, in that order.
+She lives with her husband in Missouri, and her extra-curricular are discovering nature and creating art, in that order.

 Generation Mindful creates tools, toys, and programs that nurture emotional intelligence through play and positive discipline.
 Join us and receive joy in your inbox each week.